jfc2113/MicrowaveLineFitter/README.md

 All scripts used for automated line fitting and semi-automated line identification are provided in the online journal and in GitHub at https://github.com/jfc2113/MicrowaveLineFitter.
 We provide instructions for use including a description of the input and output files and system requirements.

 The scripts have been tested in IPYTHON version 0.12.1 with PYTHON 2.7.3, NUMPY 1.6.1, and MATPLOTLIB 1.1.1rc.
 PYTHON 2.7.3 includes the MATH and CSV modules that are used in the scripts.
+A full description of the code follows below.

+First, here is the short version:
+	1. Edit the parameters at the top of FullCode.py and throughout VelocityEditFile.py based on your source kinematics and data range.
+	2. Run the code in ipython with:
+	 	2.1 '%run FullCode.py'
+		2.2 'cd VEL'
+		2.3 '%run VelocityFileMaker.py

+Now, here comes the full description:
-The packaged file provided in the journal includes eight scripts, spectra characterized in this work, and csv files holding line data.
+The MicrowaveLineFitter includes eight scripts and three spectra characterized in this work, and csv files holding line data.
 Two of the scripts are run directly, namely  `FullCode.py' is run before `VelocityFileMaker.py'.
 After optional adjustments by the user, `VelocityFileMaker.py' uses the output of `FullCode.py' to generate a final csv file that contains
 Gaussian fits to the full spectrum and line identifications.
 Of the remaining six scripts, five contain modules called in `FullCode.py'.
 The modules